 Here are some top options for you and your kid— but remember, always check ingredients and do your own research based on your local bug population before determining what you’re most comfortable dousing them in.

-(Note that no spray is recommended for infants under 2 months)
+(Note that no spray is recommended for infants under two months)

 Bite Blocker Wipes (5% Geranium Oil)